lisa-lumos/design-patterns/06-the-command-pattern.md

 To implement a history of undo operations, for example, to be able to press the undo button multiple times, we can keep a stack of previous commands.
 Then, whenever undo is pressed, your invoker pops the first item off the stack and calls its undo() method.

+More uses of the Command Pattern: queuing requests.
+Imagine a job queue: you add commands to the queue on one end, and on the other end sits a group of threads.
+Threads run the following script: they remove a command from the queue, call its execute() method, wait for the call to finish, and then discard the command object and retrieve a new one.

+More uses of the Command Pattern: logging requests.
+The semantics of some applications require that we log all actions and be able to recover after a crash by reinvoking those actions.
+The Command Pattern can support these semantics with the addition of two methods: store() and load().
+As we execute commands, we store a history of them on disk.
+When a crash occurs, we reload the command objects and invoke their execute() methods in batch and in order.

+By using logging, we can save all the operations since the last checkpoint, and if there is a system failure, apply those operations to our checkpoint.
+Take, for example, a spreadsheet application: we might want to implement our failure recovery by logging the actions on the spreadsheet, rather than writing a copy of the spreadsheet to disk every time a change occurs.
+In more advanced applications, these techniques can be extended to apply to sets of operations in a transactional manner, so that all of the operations complete, or none of them do.